-The sandbox is a space provided for the development of experimental code by existing committers.
+The sandbox is a space provided by Jakarta for the development of experimental code by existing committers.
 It is divided into components.

-Any ASF committer (not just Apache Commons committers) has the right ask for karma (commit access) and have it granted.
-The right place to ask is on the dev mailing list.
+Any Jakarta committer has the right ask for karma and have it granted.
+The right place to ask is on the commons-dev mailing list.